Sunday, October 20, 2024

 The basic argument is that dugout canoes were instrumental not only in the movement of the first people into Guyana, but also to their ability to settle and thrive there, and that canoes remained central to migrations throughout prehistory and the historic period.

-I am providing the presentation as a PDF.
-You can read it in your browser's PDF extension or download it.
-If you download it and see only the slides after opening in Acrobat, click the "Review Comments" button in the upper right corner to see the full script.
+In addition to the video, I am also providing the presentation as a PDF of the slide deck, which you can download or read in your browser's PDF extension.
+If you don't see the text after downloading, click the "Review Comments" button in the upper right corner.

 Monday, August 5, 2024